kristoff-it/kristoff.it/content/blog/wohpe-first-english-review/index.md

 technology.
 In Wohpe, technology has not only advanced compared to our times, but it has also been designed for human comfort and resource efficiency to a degree that we simply don't see today.
-I almost wish he wrote about how Web3 and the Metaverse gave way to actually useful and tasteful use of technology.
+I almost wish he wrote about how Web3 and the Metaverse gave way to actually useful and tasteful use of technology, because that part seems more sci-fi than the creation of stong AI.

 I don't know how the English translation will end up being, but some readers might be amused at how the characters talk to one another.
 This is just my